ZettelGeist/zettelgeist/docs/tutorial.md

 - Ok.
 That's the top line of your note, just like on the "red" line of your good old notecard.

-- Now, let's put in something about the book you are reading (for instance).
-Make a new line and type:
+- Now, let's put in something about the book you are reading (for instance -- you could be taking notes for anything including your own  novel or writing poetry or writing a shopping list -- but we are thinking research paper for now).

+- Make a new line and type:

 ```
 note: "This is a note about The Great Gatsby, a novel by F. Scott Fitzgerald.
 Written during The Jazz Age, it is a masterpiece of American Literature."
 ```
 - Notice that I put the text part of this note:"inside quotation marks."
 This is just necessary when you write longer notes because it means you can put quotes and colons and multiple lines into your plain text card.
 Just a formality, but not a big deal.

-- Let's just stop there and see what we can do with that first note.
+- For now, let's just stop there and see what we can do with that very first note.

-- Let's name the file, on Google Docs, by just clicking in the file name box above (as usual) and typing "Gatsby-Note."
+- Let's name the file, on Google Docs, by simply clicking in the file name box above (as usual -- you know) and typing "Gatsby-Note."

-- Now let's download it to our computer so we can make it into a Zettel.
+- Now let's download it to your computer so we can soon make it into a zettel for research processing.

 - Click "File>Download as" and select "Plain Text (.txt)"

 - Immediately, it will save to your computer (into the directory set by your browser for downloads -- usually Downloads).

-- You can click on the download tab at the bottom of your browser to open it, or go into the directory to see it there.
+- If you want, you can click on the download tab at the bottom of your browser to open it, or go into the directory to see it there.
 It will look just like your original, but maybe a little simpler in a plain text editor (which is retro-cool).

 - But let's make a couple of more notes (zettels) before we do any more.

-- All you need to do is edit your existing Google Doc!
+- All you need to do to make your next note(s) is edit your existing Google Doc!
 You don't have to create a new one or anything.
-You already saved your first card, so now just edit your next one on the basis of this.
+You already saved your first card, so it is safe.
+Now just edit your next one on the basis of this start, and save the new iteration as the next note.

-- Let's leave the title: the same...
+- We can leave the title: the same...
 So no changes there.

 - Let's change the note: (obviously).
 Just highlight from the quotation mark to the last, delete the original note, and write another.